The Adessive Case (Millä) – Finnish Grammar

 2.4.3.
 Words ending in -is: two groups

-For words ending in -is, we have two groups: words like kallis that get -ii- when inflected, and words like roskis which that get -ikse- when inflected.
+For words ending in -is, we have two groups: words like kallis that get -ii- when inflected, and words like roskis that get -ikse- when inflected.

 Nominative | Adessive | Nominative | Adessive |